 Today, candidates are not only noting how they are treated, they might even share their experience on Glassdoor.
 A candidate who has a good experience is twice as likely to recommend that company as a potential employer, as well as becoming a customer of that brand’s products, even if they don’t get hired.

 Some organisations are struggling with the change.
-They are still taking their time to communicate, asking candidates for multiple interviews and to attend time-consuming assessment days.
-The conversion rate for job seeker to firm applicant is at an all time low, except where organisations have a top employer brands.
-If your organisations reputation is not great then you will suffer.
+They are still posting long impossible job ads, taking their time to communicate, asking candidates for multiple interviews and to attend time-consuming assessment days.
+The conversion rate for job seeker to firm applicant is at an all time low, except where organisations have top employer brands.
+If your organisation’s reputation is not great or visible then you will suffer.

 5 tips to recruit in a candidate driven market

 Try extending the reach of your search for talent away from your old tried and tested ways.
 Experiment with new channels and company referral schemes.
 Make this an ongoing process to ensure you have diverse talent always coming through your pipeline.
 Don’t search only against specific openings as today candidates spend up to two months gathering information before they decide where they want to apply for a job opening.
 Studies show that candidates may have as many as 7-15 touch points with your organisation before they are converted to a prospect.